 Insulating your ducts

-Adding insulation to your ducts isn't as simple as getting some duct wrap and taping it together.
+Adding insulation to your ducts isn’t as simple as getting some ducts wrapped and taping them together.
 Ok, some people and contractors do insulate their ducts this way.
 And technically, the ducts are insulated afterward.

 But if you go this route, you’re forgetting something super important: duct leaks.

 Duct leaks are the scourge of energy efficiency and indoor air quality.
-Gaps, cracks, holes, rusted out corners...
-When air leaks through your ducts, it brings contaminants into your indoor air and reduces the efficiency of your HVAC system.
-By not addressing duct leaks, you're literally polluting your clean, filtered, conditioned air with dirty, unfiltered, unconditioned air!
+Gaps, cracks, holes, rusted-out corners… When air leaks through your ducts, it brings contaminants into your indoor air and reduces the efficiency of your HVAC system.
+By not addressing duct leaks, you’re polluting your clean, filtered, conditioned air with dirty, unfiltered, unconditioned air!